hello-robot/stretch_ai/docs/google_drive_setup.md

 # Creating Google Drive JSON Credentials

-Follow these steps to create a JSON file for Google Drive credentials:
+Warning: this is experimental code, and may not be all that useful.
+It's designed to provide a way to upload data from a Stretch to Google Cloud services.

+First, you need to install the google cloud python API:

 ```bash
 python -m pip install --upgrade google-api-python-client
 ```

+Follow these steps to create a JSON file for Google Drive credentials:

 ## Step 1: Go to Google Cloud Console